You Are Here: Home › History of Table Tennis › Hardbat Table Tennis

 But you can still find...

-Despite the general demise of hardbat table tennis, you will still find traditional hard bat tournaments - where only hard bats may be used - which are very popular with certain players.
+Despite the general demise of hardbat table tennis, you'll still find traditional hard bat tournaments - where only hard bats can be used - which are very popular with certain players.

 ^ Top of page ^